OctopusDeploy/blog/blog/2020-07/fast-tracking-code-promotion-in-your-ci-cd-pipeline/index.md

 Those are excellent questions and can be broken down by framing them into one of two categories:

-- Pre-Approved CI/CD Pipeline.
+- Pre-approved CI/CD pipeline.
-- Extensive CI/CD Pipeline.
+- Extensive CI/CD pipeline.

 ## What changes can be run through the pre-approved pipeline?